MaxHalford/maxhalford.github.io/content/blog/genetic-algorithms-introduction.md

 ### Initialization

 First of all let's generate a dataframe that contains a list of points.
 Do as you please!
 For this example I computed $x^2$ for $x$ between (-2, 2) with a step of size $0.2$.
 In this case we know which function generated the sample of points to fit so we can measure the performance of the GA.
-In this case if should return $x^2$.
+In this case it should return $x^2$.

 Let's open it with the *pandas* module and convert it to a lookup table, *ie.* a dictionary where we can easily check for point values.